gkgaurav31/node-18.12.1-alpine-ssh/README.md

 You may change this message by editing /etc/motd.

 Note: The root password need to be be Docker!.
-This is only a sample and will not be maintained.
+__This is a sample and will not be maintained.__